The top 5 essential oils for natural cleaning

 If you haven’t tried making your own natural cleaning products yet, there are so many good reasons to start!
 Essential oil cleaning products smell amazing, support your health, reduce your exposure to harsh, synthetic chemicals, and help protect the planet.

-You can make recipes to clean every room in your house with just a few core essential oils and simple supplies you probably already have in your kitchen.
+You can make natural cleaning recipes for every room in your house with just a few core essential oils and simple supplies you probably already have in your kitchen (like white vinegar, olive oil, baking soda, etc).

 One great thing about these oils is that they’re versatile.
 An oil that can help clean your kitchen, can also work in your bathroom, to freshen your indoor air, and more.
 And they all work best when combined with tough germ-fighting ingredients like high-proof alcohol and Castile soap.

 May chang is an oil from India with a lemony-sweet aroma.
 It’s rich in aldehydes, giving it a potent effect against a variety of microbes, but it can also be harsh on skin.
-Be sure to dilute it well in your natural cleaning blends if they’ll come into contact with your skin.
+Undiluted essential oils have strong cleaning properties, but that power can be a double-edged sword.
+Be sure to dilute it well in your house cleaning recipes if they’ll come into contact with your skin.

 Lemongrass essential oil is famous for its purifying effects, especially when it comes to preventing fungi and mold from collecting on surfaces.
 This chemotype of lemongrass has a soft, rosy aroma, and won’t irritate your nose and skin like “classic” lemongrass sometimes can.

-A classic essential oil for natural cleaning!
+A classic essential oil for natural cleansing!
 Peppermint’s crisp, minty scent makes your home smell pristine.
-And its menthol content makes it one of our top choices for purifying the whole house—especially in air fresheners like room mists and diffuser blends.
+And its menthol content makes it one of our top choices for purifying the whole house—especially in an air freshener like a room mist and a diffuser blend.

 Ready to go green, but not sure where to start?